Our RPS Therapist's bios are featured below on this page. Click the links below to meet our Administrative, Medical and

 Here we GROW Again!
 We have grown and now have a team of over 20 mental health care professionals.
 Want to join our team?
-RPS has ongoing hiring licensed mental health professionals, operations, and administrative opportunities.
-Submit your cover letter and resumes to Jora at email@example.com.
+RPS has ongoing hiring of licensed mental health professionals, operations, administrative and clerical opportunities.
+Submit your cover letter and resumes to Jora at firstname.lastname@example.org.
 The file area below will be updated when we have specific job descriptions.

 Elissa Jarvis, PsyD, LCP, CCTP is a Licensed Clinical Psychologist with Rawles & Associates, PLC.

 Dr. Elissa Jarvis is a Licensed Clinical Psychologist and Certified Clinical Trauma Professional.
 She obtained her Bachelor of Arts degree in Psychology from Our Lady of the Lake University, and she received her Master of Arts and Doctorate degrees in Clinical Psychology from Regent University.
 Dr. Jarvis completed her dissertation on the practice of cultural humility in therapy, and she is passionate about providing culturally sensitive services to individuals who often fall through the cracks of mental health care.
 Dr. Jarvis also serves on the pastoral care team at a local church.